 In April of 2011, it was discovered that Marilyn Davenport, a prominent Republican organizer in Orange County, Florida, had circulated an email that depicted President Obama as a baby ape posed with two ape parents; the caption read "Now you know why no birth certificate."
 While there was a considerable outcry from offended parties—and considerable pushback from those who felt like Blacks are just too sensitive for words and can't ever just take a joke and, thus, are the real reason this country will never get past race—there was also little surprise over Davenport's picture.
 The sky is blue.
 Water is wet.
-Conservatives often harbor deep-seated racism.
+Conservatives often harbor deep-seeded racism.
 You'd have to be a resident of Mars to find anything shocking about that incident.

-This isn't a matter of being failing to be "politically correct"- a term that sounds friendlier than it is, as it is often code for "keep the racist/sexist/homophobic/abelist stuff to yourself in public, because people get sensitive about the truth!"
-This isn't a matter of being respectful in the ways in which the leader of the Free World is depicted; as it was often said last year, President George "Katrina Who" Bush was depicted as a monkey (and worse) plenty of times during his time in office.
+This isn't a matter of being failing to be "politically correct"— a term that sounds friendlier than it is, as it is often code for 'keep the racist/sexist/homophobic/abelist stuff to yourself in public, because people get sensitive about the truth!'
+This isn't a matter of being respectful in the ways in which the leader of the free world is depicted; as it was often said last year, President George "Katrina Who" Bush was depicted as a monkey (and worse) plenty of times during his time in office.
 And President Obama has been cast as Hitler more times than any German actor, so the monkey pics aren't really the worst offense thrown his way.

 The problem here is the fact that YOU CAN'T CALL BLACK PEOPLE MONKEYS ALL WILLY NILLY!
 It harkens back to years of racist pseudo-science and maltreatment.
 Remember the whole "three fifths of a human being" thing?
 No?
 White privilege sure does make it easy to forget.